1monalisa1/01-FinTech-Case-Study/README.md

 			* 3-36 month financing available for larger purchases
 			* Pay in-full within 30 days (Klarna)
 		* Klarna allows customers “to skip paying for an item upfront, and just entering an e-mail and delivery addresses.
 Klarna analyzes a person’s online credit history and browsing behavior to determine if they are creditworthy (Forbes).”
-		* Klarna uses the customer’s address and information to run a soft credit check paired with their Klarna history to determine if they are eligible for BNPL on the transaction (finder.com)
+		* Klarna uses the customer’s address and email address to run a soft credit check paired with their Klarna shopping history and cell phone location data to assess risk when determining if they are eligible for BNPL on the transaction (finder.com)

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?**